Women in government: Quotas

-The introduction of gender quotas in the electoral process has spurred controversy from politicians, resulting in resistance to the acceptance of quotas in the political realm.
-The mobilization of women in politics has been hindered by means of preserving male political survival, and to avoid political interference with male power and domination.
-Moreover, the implementation of gender quotas has caused the male candidate population to decrease in order for their female counterparts to participate, and this is commonly referred to as the "negative sum," and this can result in a more qualified male being rejected to allow a female politician to participate.
-Nevertheless, this notion of "more qualified" remains unclear and is too often used as an oppressive tool to maintain the status quo, namely, excluding women.
+The introduction of gender quotas in the electoral process has spurred controversy, resulting in resistance to the acceptance of quotas.
+Historically, male power and domination hindered the mobilization of women in politics.
+But the implementation of gender quotas can mean fewer slots for male candidates, since they have to make room for their female counterparts.
+Commonly referred to as the "negative sum," critics say this can result in a more qualified male being rejected in order to allow a female politician to participate.

+Argentina, which is currently mandated for a 30% female party at each level of government, saw the introduction of 'quota women'; females that were said to be less experienced, and only elected due to the legal requirement of quotas.
+The introduction of 'quota women' has triggered what political scientists refer to as a 'mandate effect,' in which quota women feel obligated to represent solely the interests of the female public.

+Advocates for quotas say that the notion of what constitutes being "more qualified" remains unclear, and this critique is often used as an oppressive tool to maintain the status quo, namely, excluding women.
 Indeed, we can only use proxies to predict future performances.
 For example, research has since long proven that the use of SAT scores in the U.S. for university admission favours privileged classes which can receive extra training before the test, while less favoured classes could have succeeded as much or even more once in college.
 The problem of proxies is even worse in the case of women, as this is added to the cognitive bias of Homophily, which lead men already in power to favour other males to work with them.
-Furthermore, in the case of Argentina, which is currently mandated for a 30% female party at each level of government, saw the introduction of the 'quota women'; females that were less experienced, and only elected due to the legal requirement of quotas.
-The introduction of the 'quota women' has triggered what political scientists refer to as a 'mandate effect,' where quota women feel obligated to represent solely the interests of the female public.
-Moreover, in order to preserve male political survival, "domination techniques" have been utilized to both exclude and delegitimize female representation in politics, and this can be depicted in the case of Argentina, where it took several elections to gain 35% of female representatives.
-With the increase of female representation in Argentina, issues that were rarely discussed before became paramount in debates, such as "penal laws, sexual assault laws, and laws on maternity leave and pregnancy... sexual education, [and] emergency contraceptive."
+Moreover, in order to preserve male political survival, "domination techniques" have been utilized to both exclude and delegitimize female representation in politics, and this can be depicted in the case of Argentina, where it took several elections to gain 35% female representation.
+With that increase, however, issues that were rarely discussed before became paramount in debates, such as "penal laws, sexual assault laws, and laws on maternity leave and pregnancy... sexual education, [and] emergency contraceptive."